-Other recent work areas
+Other work areas

 I contributed research to the Atlantic Council’s work on the consequences of a US default, Chinese financial stability, central banks’ wartime role, economic implications of conflicts in the Middle East, and the accuracy of recession forecasts